 1) Collaborate with other companies in the value chain

 Since a recession hits almost every company in an industry hard, it is advisable to look for opportunities to collaborate.
 Our architectural firm collaborated with a contractor that bid for large export projects.
-A risk-sharing scheme will make the collaboration even more appealing to potential partners.
+A risk-sharing scheme makes the collaboration even more appealing to potential partners.

 2) Find clients that go against the current

-Smart clients will build during a recession because the price level is down.
+Smart clients build during a recession because the price level is down.
 Municipal and government clients (and some corporations) see a recession as an opportunity to build when the price level is down.
-Unfortunately, though, there’s a lot of competition for these projects.
+Unfortunately, though, there’s much competition for these projects.